harshraj24/ToDoList/README.md

 # ToDoList
-ToDo List Application where you can add, delete or edit the status of the toDo
+📝 ToDo List Application 📲 where you can add ➕ , delete ⌫ or edit ✏️ the status of the toDo.